 The Diploma in Police Interpreting (DPI) is a professional qualification for those who work, or would like to work, as interpreters for Police forces in the UK.

-The DPI replaced the Metropolitan Police Test as an accredited qualification recognised by Ofqual.
+The DPI replaced the Metropolitan Police Test as a regulated qualification recognised by Ofqual.